janlv/IORSim_GUI/README.md

 IORSim is a reservoir simulator add-on that brings advanced geochemical IOR methods to existing Eclipse simulations.

 ## Running the compiled version
-A compiled Windows and Linux version of the python script is provided with every new release of IORSim_GUI.
-The compiled version contains all the required packages and there is no need to install additional code.
+Compiled Windows and Linux versions of the python script are provided with every new release of IORSim_GUI.
+The compiled versions contain all the required packages, and there is no need to install additional code.
+Upon execution, the python packages are first extracted to a temporary folder.
+This leads to longer startup time when running the compiled versions compared to running the python script directly.

-At startup, the python packages are extracted to a temporary folder before the script is executed.
-This leads to longer startup time for the compiled versions.
-For Windows 10, the temporary folder is `C:\Users\<username>\AppData\Local\Temp\_MEI<number>` where `<number>` is a random number.
+For Linux, the downloaded file must first be made executable by entering the command `chmod u+x IORSim_GUI_ubuntu` in a Terminal window.

 ## Running the python script
 The python interpreter must be version 3.8 or newer.
 Install the required libraries by executing